-Yunnan Chitsu Pingcha is produced from pu-erh tea, through a process of special fermentation, aging, steaming and compressing.
+Yunnan Chitsu Pingcha is produced from pu-erh tea through a process of special fermentation, aging, steaming and compressing.
 It's characterized by a bright red-yellow infusion, pure-high aroma and sweet mellow taste.
-It promotes digestion, is thirst-quenching, and is even used to cure hang-overs.
-Drinking daily may also aide in wight-loss.
+It promotes digestion, is thirst-quenching and is even used to cure hang-overs.
+Drinking daily may also aide in weight-loss.

 Bring filtered or spring water to 190°F. Add 1 tsp of tea leaves to an 8oz cup.
 Pour boiling water over the tea leaves and let steep 4 minutes.

 Traditional Chinese brewing method: Break off enough tea for one cup, (about one gram):

 With each subsequent brewing, note how the character of this wonderful green pu-erh subtly shifts in terms of strength and flavor.